akshaysanjeevk/akshaysanjeevk.github.io/index.md

 ---

 Hi!
-I am Akshay Sanjeev (അക്ഷയ് സഞ്ജീവ് കേളോത്ത്), a grad student at Institute of Mathematical Sciences, Chennai.
-I am interested in Complex systems in biology.
+I am Akshay Sanjeev, a grad student at the (Institute of Mathematical Sciences(IMSc), Chennai)[https://www.imsc.res.in/].
+I work on the broad area of Complex Systems in Biology.

 #### [About Me](about)